IMPORTANT UPDATE

 Australian Red Cross is supporting the humanitarian efforts of Red Cross and Red Crescent partners who are on the ground delivering vital humanitarian work in Occupied Palestinian Territory, Israel, Lebanon, Jordan and Egypt.

-With funding from the Government, major donors, and corporate partners, we have provided much-needed humanitarian assistance, including the deployment of 12 humanitarian specialists to support ICRC hospital operations and offer urgent care to the wounded and vulnerable.
+With funding from the Government, major donors, and corporate partners, we have provided much-needed humanitarian assistance, including the deployment of 20 delegates to support ICRC hospital operations and offer urgent care to the wounded and vulnerable.

-In addition, with support from the Australian Government, Australian Red Cross has been assisting people from Israel and the Occupied Palestinian Territory who have arrived on temporary visas and are facing financial hardship, offering emergency relief through our existing Safety Net Program to 1,163 recipients to date (as at 30 August 2024).
+In addition, with support from the Australian Government, Australian Red Cross has been assisting people from Israel and the Occupied Palestinian Territory who have arrived on temporary visas and are facing financial hardship, offering emergency relief through our existing Safety Net Program (as at 13 October 2025).

 Your donation will help us and Red Cross and Red Crescent partners address immediate and long-term needs from the crisis across the Middle East region, including: